 How ExakTime Helps Ensure Certified Payroll Accuracy

-ExakTime’s solutions helps construction companies gather accurate data about their employees the first time, so employees are classified correctly from day one and certified payroll information is lined up and ready for Form WH-347.
+ExakTime’s solutions help construction companies gather accurate data about their employees the first time, so employees are classified correctly from day one and certified payroll information is lined up and ready for Form WH-347.

 ExakTime’s mobile time clock app records every hour your employees work, including lunches and overtime, all in real-time.
 This eliminates inaccurate time sheets, which can slow down payroll.
 ExakTime’s mobile time tracking app lets workers clock in and out using an app that’s easily downloaded to any mobile device.
 Workers simply enter their unique, 4-digit PIN number and tap the green ‘Go’ button to clock in or the red ‘Stop’ button to clock out.
 Clock-in and out data, including where your workers are located, is synced so team management can occur from anywhere.